xKarimEid/chess-vision/README.md

 # Purpose

-Train and benchmark a nn model for ranking chess positions from winning to loosing
+Train and benchmark a nn model for ranking chess positions from winning to losing

-More description is coming...
+To train the neural network:

+1) Download and preprocess data from huggingface by running preprocess.py
+2) Start training model by running train.py

+More to come